michidk/step-ftp-deploy/README.md

 # ftp-deploy

 Deploy your files with FTP.
 It looks for list of files and their md5sum in **remote-file** and compare with local generated files.
-If some of local file is changed (or removed) it will be deleted from FTP repository and then that modified (or new) file will be pushed to FTP repository.
-If **remote-file** is not in sync with actual files on **destination**, please clean **destination** and start again.
+Any change of local files will be uploaded in this order:
+1) Add all new files
+2) Update all modified files
+3) Delete all deleted files

+If the order is different, active visitors of the website can see 404 pages because for example a modified file has an added menu item to a page which is not yet uploaded.
+Another case is that a file is deleted before the files referring to it are updated.

 # Options

 * `destination` (required) Full FTP path to upload to.
 Should start with ftp:// and end with wwwroot or public_html
 * `username` (required) Username to connect to FTP server.
 * `password` (required) Password to connect to FTP server
 * `remote-file` (optional, default is a *remote.txt*) It is a list of md5sum and filename (one filename in one row).
 It is should be kept synchronized with files.
-If you lose synchronization, simple remove all you files from destination and they will be uploaded again.
+If it loses synchronization, simple remove all files from destination and they will be uploaded again and *remote.txt* regenerated.
-* `timeout` (optional, default is 20) Since uploading large repositories may take a long time you can define TIMEOUT when to stop and send **remote-file**.
-If wercker stop the scriptbefore we push **remote-file**, then we do not know what is actually on server.
+* `timeout` (optional, default is 20) Since uploading large repositories may take a long time you can define TIMEOUT when to stop before wercker stop the script.

 # Example

-Add PASSWORD as environment variable.
+Add PASSWORD as protected environment variable.
 Other options can be hardcoded.

 ```yaml
 deploy: